 This blog hosts my dynamic curriculum vita with examples and links showcasing my scholarship, service, and experience within a variety of library settings.
-Earning a Master of Library Science from the University of Maryland in December 1997, I have garnered vast knowledge and professional experiences for fourteen years.
+Earning a Master of Library Science from the University of Maryland in December 1997, I have garnered vast knowledge and professional experiences for over sixteen years.
 My school librarianship certification coursework gave me basic theory in educational psychology, instructional design, and teaching pedagodies applied not only in my 2 years as a middle school librarian and library consultant, but very useful as a librarian in academia.
 As a Map Librarian running a small branch unit, I seized opportunities to dive into every process necessary to manage a library – from original cataloging of maps to building GIS data repository.
 As a library consultant for both the former Southwest Library Services and the statewide Colorado Library Consortium, I experienced a leadership role, consulting and training librarians, building statewide networks of people, supporting group consortium purchases, and creating continuing education opportunities statewide for every type of library.
-Sustainable, green librarianship has been applicable throughout my career as well.
+For the past five years I have been the coordinator of library services for distance learning, taking one a new library role in the growing online learning world of today.
+Assisting when opportunities arise in new area of libraries, I was interim head of ILL for a year and currently serve as interim head of our new Digital Media Commons.
+Sustainable, green librarianship has been applicable throughout my career as well, with a recent accomplishment of working with a small dedicated group to bring a new Substantially Round Table to the American Library Association.
 I see libraries as a way to open doors to all people through its physical spaces, virtual access, freedom of information, community building, and educational opportunities.